Adithya12121992/SMSSpamClassification/README.md

 PREREQUISITE
 -------------------------
-a.
 The code in MLIndex.py is written/developed in python3.7 .
-(Python 3 and above is mandatory)
+(Python 3 and above is mandatory)<br/>
-b.
-Packages required : nltk, sklearn, pandas ,numpy
+Packages required : nltk, sklearn, pandas ,numpy<br/>
-c.
-Removal of Stopwords and Lemmatization : Download the nltk.download()
+Removal of Stopwords and Lemmatization : Download the nltk.download()<br/>

 SMS Spam Collection v.1
 -------------------------